All Products

 Dataphin:Quality rule parameter configuration

-This topic outlines the configuration parameters for quality rules.
+This topic describes the parameter configuration information for quality rules.

 Data table parameter configuration